Does Head Pose Correction Improve Biometric Facial Recognition?: Head-Pose Correction

 \subsection{Lineup Accuracy after Head-Pose Correction and Restoration}

-In order to determine the effectiveness of restoration techniques in improving recognition model performance on the evaluation framework, we created three new variants of our evaluation dataset.
-Each variant contained lineup images, (excluding source images), which were processed through a different restoration approach: CFR-GAN alone, NextFace alone, CFR-GAN combined with CodeFormer and NextFace combined with CodeFormer.
+In order to determine the effectiveness of restoration techniques on the evaluation framework, we created four new variants of our evaluation dataset.
+Each variant contained lineup images (excluding source images), which were processed through a different restoration approach: CFR-GAN alone, NextFace alone, CFR-GAN combined with CodeFormer, and NextFace combined with CodeFormer.
 We then applied the evaluation pipeline to these restored datasets.

-Running the evaluation on NextFace and CodeFormer yielded an accuracy of 56.6\% using ArcFace and 46.4\% using FaceNet.
-This result, while an improvement from the baseline NextFace-only performance of 43.4\% for FaceNet and 25\% for ArcFace, it is still well below the non-corrected baseline.
+Running the evaluation on NextFace combined with CodeFormer yielded $56.6\%$ for ArcFace and $46.4\%$ for FaceNet.
+While improved over NextFace alone ($43.4\%$ ArcFace, $25.0\%$ FaceNet), these results remain well below the expanded framework baselines (Table~\ref{tab:comparative_results}).
 As a result, we chose to discontinue use of this head-pose restoration technique.

-However, the combination of CFR-GAN with the CodeFormer model resulted in accuracy improvements over the non-corrected baselines of 82.3\% and 72.3\% for ArcFace and FaceNet respectively.
-This two-stage approach: first applying geometric correction through CFR-GAN, then enhancing facial features through CodeFormer's learned codebook, proved more effective than either technique alone.
-Given NextFace's poor standalone performance and our superior results with the CFR-GAN + CodeFormer pipeline, we focused our subsequent analysis on this combined approach.
+The combination of CFR-GAN with CodeFormer, when applied universally to all lineup images, yielded $77.8\%$ for ArcFace and $68.7\%$ for FaceNet.
+For ArcFace, this represents a degradation of $-11.7$ percentage points from the expanded baseline, while FaceNet shows a comparable degradation of $-4.3$ percentage points.
+Both models exhibit reduced accuracy under universal restoration, confirming that indiscriminate application of restoration techniques harms recognition performance regardless of the underlying architecture.
+The two-stage approach (geometric correction through CFR-GAN followed by feature enhancement through CodeFormer's learned codebook), proved more effective than either technique alone.
+Given NextFace's poor standalone performance, we focused subsequent analysis on the CFR-GAN + CodeFormer pipeline.

-Our investigation into the effectiveness of the CFR-GAN + CodeFormer image restoration pipeline yielded promising results across a large-scale evaluation of 30,535 lineups.
-The restoration process demonstrated a success rate of 31.9\%, improving nearly one-third of the processed lineups.
-Of these, 9,749 lineups showed improvement in probe ranking while 20,786 remained unchanged,~Table~\ref{tab:rank_changes}.

-To quantify the impact of restoration, we measured the change in probe image ranking within each lineup.
-In our evaluation framework, each lineup consists of six candidate images ranked by similarity to the source image, with rank 0 (first position) being the most similar.
-A successful restoration moves the true probe image closer to rank 0, while an unsuccessful restoration may push it further down the ranking~Table~\ref{tab:rank_changes}..
-For unsuccessful restorations, we observed an average rank change of 0.53 positions, meaning that failed restoration attempts typically moved the probe image approximately half a position worse in the ranking.